Private plans outside the Marketplace outside Open Enrollment

-In some limited cases insurance companies sell private health plans outside Open Enrollment that count as qualifying health coverage.
+In some limited cases insurance companies sell private health plans outside Open Enrollment that count as

 - The Marketplace doesn’t list or offer these plans.
 The only way you can enroll in a health plan through the Marketplace outside Open Enrollment is if you qualify for a Special Enrollment Period.

 - You can find these plans through some insurance companies, agents, brokers, and online health insurance sellers.
 If you buy a plan outside the Marketplace any time, during Open Enrollment or not, you can’t get premium tax credits or other savings based on your income.